23f1001617/markdown-round1/README.md

 Generated app for:

-> Convert input.md from attachments to HTML and display it inside #markdown-output with inline styles.
+> Convert input.md from attachments to HTML and display it inside #markdown-output.

 ---
 MIT License